moses-varghese/Agri-Agentic-Suite/README.md

 ![Dashboard](images/dashboardyieldwise.png)

-3. FieldScout AI (The Vision Agent)
+3. FieldScout AI (The Vision Agent):
 An AI-powered diagnostic tool that analyzes images of plant leaves to identify diseases or pests.
 It uses the LLaVA (Large Language and Vision Assistant) multimodal model

 Backend: http://localhost:8003